MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-pointingdevice.md

 ---
-Description: 'The CIM\_PointingDevice class represents a device that points to regions on the display.
+Description: The CIM\_PointingDevice class represents a device that points to regions on the display.
 Any device that manipulates a pointer, or points to regions on a visual display, is a member of this class.
-For example, a mouse, stylus, touch pad, or tablet.'
+For example, a mouse, stylus, touch pad, or tablet.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'b093134a-534a-4680-8fce-d96baff26139'
+ms.assetid: b093134a-534a-4680-8fce-d96baff26139
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_PointingDevice class'
+title: CIM\_PointingDevice class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_PointingDevice class